Graphic Design (GD)

 GD 111.
 Graphic Design II.
 (3 Credits)

-Graphic Design II revisits the general structure of the Apple computing platform.
-Graphic Design II presents students with an intensive function-based experience using Photoshop Crea-tive Cloud.
-The student will develop an understanding of the architecture and the manipulation of this software and its uses for the communication designer.
+This course revisits the general structure of the Apple computing platform and presents students with an intensive function-based experience using Photoshop Creative Cloud.
+The student develops an understanding of the architecture and the manipulation of this software and its uses for the communication designer.
 Instruction will include digital pre-press concepts, animation and motion graphics.

 GD 299.
 Independent Study.
 (1-6 Credits)